MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-08-05-best-practices-for-building-angularjs-apps-with-mobilefirst.md

 ---

 ## Overview
-In this tutorial we cover best practices for building AngularJS apps with MobileFirst.
+In this post we cover best practices for building AngularJS apps with MobileFirst.
 Starting with MobileFirst Foundation 7.1 support for Cordova apps was introduced and in MobileFirst Foundation 8.0 the classic Hybrid application was replaced with the Cordova application model.

 Cordova applications have a very crucial event `deviceready` that indicates the Cordova's API's are fully loaded and ready to use.
 MobileFirst Foundation APIs are loaded as Cordova plugins and therefore are only available after the `deviceready` event is fired.
 After the MobileFirst client SDK is loaded the `wlCommonInit` function is invoked. `wlCommonInit` is defined by the developer as part of the application's code.